sbaboot/cancunHotel/README.md

 ### Project information
 APi developed with multiple projects in order to separate responsabilites of each component.

 I used mariadb database hosted on Amazon Web Services (AWS) thanks to RDS Services.
-Acces seems to be allowed to everyone.If you can't access the API, don't hesitate to contact me {new issue](https://github.com/sbaboot/cancunHotel/issues/new)
+Acces seems to be allowed to everyone.If you can't access the API, don't hesitate to contact me [new issue](https://github.com/sbaboot/cancunHotel/issues/new)
 I we want to go deeper, you can find the [diagram class](https://github.com/sbaboot/cancunHotel/blob/master/Cancun%20diagram%20class.pdf)

 ### Prerequisites